Lyapunov-Based PI-Like Control for Robust Trajectory Tracking of a Four-Wheel Independently Driven and Steered Robot: Design and Experimental Validation: Conclusion

 \section{Conclusion}

-This letter proposed a Lyapunov based PI-like control framework for robust trajectory tracking of an independently steered and driven four-wheel mobile robot.
-Exploiting structural properties of a velocity-space dynamic model, sufficient conditions for robust $\mathcal{L}_2$-stability and finite $\mathcal{L}_2$-gain were derived via constructive Lyapunov analysis, yielding a simple PI-like controller with feedforward compensation suitable for real-time implementation.
+This paper addressed the problem of robust trajectory tracking for an independently steered and driven four-wheel mobile robot through the development of a PI-like velocity control framework supported by a Lyapunov-based practical stability analysis of the closed-loop error dynamics.
+The proposed design combines nominal model compensation with proportional-integral feedback in the velocity space, which allows the controller to retain a simple implementation-oriented structure while explicitly accounting for residual dynamics and bounded unmodelled effects.
+A key outcome of the analysis is the construction of an augmented Lyapunov function for the combined velocity-error and integral-error state.
+This construction leads to explicit gain conditions under which the inner-loop velocity-error dynamics are practically stable and the combined inner-loop velocity-error and integral-error state is uniformly ultimately bounded, thereby providing robustness guarantees for the velocity-tracking loop without increasing the complexity of the resulting control law.

-The approach was experimentally validated on a real robot under diverse operating conditions, including horizontal motion with disturbances and vertical motion with gravity, adhesion, and complex contact effects.
-The results demonstrate stable closed-loop behaviour and accurate trajectory tracking, confirming the practical effectiveness of the proposed framework.
+The approach was experimentally validated on a robot under diverse operating conditions, including horizontal motion with disturbances and vertical motion with gravity, adhesion, and complex contact effects, and was benchmarked against PI and sliding-mode controllers.
+The results demonstrate stable closed-loop behaviour and accurate trajectory tracking, with the proposed controller achieving lower tracking error and reduced actuation effort than both baselines, confirming its practical effectiveness.
+On the Lissajous benchmark, the proposed controller reduced translational tracking error by approximately 19\% relative to the PI baseline and 57\% relative to SMC, while lowering the total variation of the commanded inputs by roughly 45\% and 68\%, respectively.
+These reductions were most pronounced under the demanding normal–axial disturbance and indicate that the feedforward term improves accuracy without incurring additional actuation effort.